Displaying model configuration and output from the Julia REPL

 ylabel="fraction", labelattribute=:filter_region) # plots vs wavelength

-Here tmodel=1e12 selects the last model time output, and column=1, cell=[1, 80] selects the top and bottom cells within the first (only) 1D column.
+Here tmodel=1e12 selects the nearest model time to 1e12 yr ie the last model time output, and column=1, cell=[1, 80] selects the top and bottom cells within the first (only) 1D column.
 The labelattribute=:filter_region keyword argument is used to generate plot labels from the :filter_region FieldArray attribute, which contains the column and cell values used to select the spatial region.

 Examples for a 3D GCM-based model

-Visualisation of spatial output from the 3D GENIE transport-matrix example (PALEOdev.jl repository)
+Visualisation of spatial output from the 3D MITgcm transport-matrix example (PALEOocean.jl repository)

 Horizontal slices across levels